Cy-Fair High School: School Renovation starting in the 1990s, 2016 Flood, 2017 Super Bowl, Rezoning, and Hurricane Harvey

-For 1999-2001, the school was renovated and expanded, adding 20 classrooms and a new library.
+For 1999–2001, the school was renovated and expanded, adding 20 classrooms and a new library.
 Plans were made to renovate the school in 1998, due to the school becoming increasingly cramped over the years and the desire to update the classrooms to make way for advancing technology.
 Voters approved for a bond issue that granted the school more than $29 million in funding for the restoration of the building.
 They started in the summer of 1999.
 The roof of the main corridor at the school was soon removed, and the old Cy-Fair Brigade gym was taken down.

-Cy-Fair High School was flooded after a heavy rainfall on April 18, 2016 that left a flood in the greater Houston area due to the April 2016 North American storm complex, sometimes referred to as the "Tax Day Flood" by some.
-The flood left some damage to Cy-Fair High School, and the carpet had to be replaced in twenty classrooms, as well as the carpet for the school library.
-The floor for the school's weight room also had to be removed and replaced.
+Cy-Fair High School was flooded April 18, 2016, that left a flood in the greater Houston area due to the April 2016 North American storm complex, sometimes referred to as the "Tax Day Flood" by some.
+The flood left some damage to Cy-Fair High School.
+Carpet had to be replaced in twenty classrooms, as well as the library and the floor of the school's weight room had to be replaced.
 Cy-Fair was one of the 57 campuses in the Cypress Fairbanks District that faced damage due to the flood.
-Unsurprisingly, all of the schools in the district were closed from April 18–22.
+Unsurprisingly, all of the schools in the district were closed from April 18 to 22.

 On Sunday, February 5, 2017, the Cy-Fair High School Brigade, along with many other dance teams from the school district, performed with Lady Gaga at the Super Bowl LI Halftime show that took place at NRG Stadium in Houston, Texas.

 As part of high school rezoning, a portion of Cy-Fair's attendance zone, as well as portions of Cypress Falls High School and Cypress Woods High School's attendance zones, was to be reassigned to Cypress Ranch High School in 2017.

-On August 26th, 2017, the school was, once again, flooded, as a result of Hurricane Harvey.
-Cy-Fair High School, as well as all of the schools in the Cypress Fairbanks District, postponed the first day of school for the school year of 2017-2018 for two weeks before reopening and setting its new first day of the school year on September 11, 2017.
-Shortly after the hurricane hit, Cy-Fair High School’s rugby team volunteered to clean out the flood-damaged homes within their community, twenty-seven homes being the total amount that they helped to clean out.
+On August 26, 2017, the school was, once again, flooded as a result of Hurricane Harvey.
+All of the schools in the Cypress Fairbanks District postponed the opening of the school year of 2017–2018 for two weeks before reopening and setting its new first day of the school year on September 11, 2017.
+Shortly after the hurricane hit, Cy-Fair High School's rugby team volunteered to clean out the flood-damaged homes within their community, twenty-seven homes being the total amount that they helped to clean out.
 As a result, they were honored with a plaque for their contributions to the community.